ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 * The host hardware has physical sockets and cores.
   * This allows some software licenses to charge based on certain hardware specs even if you don't use them directly.
 * The host hardware specs dictate the number and types of instances that can run on it.
 * Hosts are designed for a specific size and family.
 If you purchase one host, you configure what type of instances you want to run on it.
 With the older VM system you cannot mix and match.
 New Nitro hypervisor allows for mixing and matching host size.
+* Host affinity links instances to host; stopping and starting instances remain on same host

 #### 1.8.7.1.
 Dedicated Hosts Limitations